USCG IMO Homepage

 The IMO is based in London, England and is represented by 170 Member States

 , three Associate Members, and various Intergovernmental Organizations (IGO)

 and Non-Governmental Organizations (NGO)

 The work of the IMO is carried out by the IMO Secretariat, Member States, IGOs, and NGOs.
 The day to day running of the IMO, including meeting coordination and preparation, is conducted by the IMO Secretariat who is headed by the Secretary-General and assisted by a staff of some 300 international civil servants.
-The Member States, IGOs, and NGOs are represented at the IMO through the various IMO bodies (Assembly, Council, 5 Committees, and 9 Sub-Committees), by a delegation that consists of designated members and lead by the Head of Delegation.
-The IMO bodies and representatives leading the US delegation to those bodies are graphically represented in the US IMO Organizational Chart
+The Member States, IGOs, and NGOs are represented at the IMO through the various IMO bodies (Assembly, Council, 5 Committees, and 7 Sub-Committees), by a delegation that consists of designated members and led by the Head of Delegation.

 To find out more about the various IMO bodies and Coast Guard's involvement, click on the hyperlinked titles (below) or use the navigation bar to the left.
 Each individual page contains: